WeAreAVP/avcc/documentation/install-configure.md

 **3) Composer**

-Composer is a tool for dependency management in PHP.
-It allows to declare the dependent libraries and install them for you.
+Composer is a tool for dependency management in php.
+It allows to declare the dependent libraries and install them.

   **Steps to install dependent libraries**